JackOfSpade/Best_Time_to_Go_Out/README.md

 key=your_key_here
 ```

-You can get a free AccuWeather APi Key here: https://developer.accuweather.com/packages
+You can get a free AccuWeather API Key here: https://developer.accuweather.com/packages